jahid-razan/Data-Analyst_Nano_degree_projects/Telling Stories with Data/README.md

 6. Udacity Data Analyst Nanodegree Course Materials

-7.For other general query related to data wrangling [Stackoverflow](https://stackoverflow.com) has been consulted/
+7. For other general query related to data wrangling [Stackoverflow](https://stackoverflow.com) has been consulted/

-8.Storytelling With Data: A Data Visualization Guide for Business Professionals Book by Cole Nussbaumer Knaflic.
+8. Storytelling With Data: A Data Visualization Guide for Business Professionals Book by Cole Nussbaumer Knaflic.